 Power Plant Releasing Carbon Dioxide into Atmosphere |

-A group of scientists finally find a way to capture and remove the carbon-dioxide gas significantly from industries and power plant gas that is released into the atmosphere.
+A group of scientists finally found a way to capture and remove the carbon dioxide gas significantly from industries and power plant gas that is released into the atmosphere.

 Scientists at Waterloo University created a powder that can capture the Carbon-di-Oxide (CO2) from industrial or power plant gas more efficiently than the conventional way.